Beverley Racecourse

+History

 Racing in Beverley can be documented as far back as over 300 years ago, and the founding of The Jockey Club in 1752 really formalised its presence in the town.
 With the founding of The Jockey Club, the occasional racing at nearby Westwood Pasture was recognised, and Beverley Racecourse was founded.
 An annual meeting at Beverley was first established in 1767.
 Before that races had only occasionally been run there.
 Then, for a short period between 1798 and 1805 racing once again stopped.
 Later in the 19th century a three-day meeting was taking place annually in the week after York's May meeting.
-In 2012, Beverley hosted racing on 19 days.
-Its most prestigious races being two Listed races - the Hilary Needler Trophy for two-year-olds in May and Beverley Bullet Sprint over 5 furlongs in August for three-year-olds and up.